tmehnert/complate-cpp/USER_GUIDE.md

 ## Instantiate a Renderer

+Now we go inside the C++ code of your application and set up the renderer.
+There are some possibilities you have, which are described in this section.

 ### Choose a Renderer implementation

 You can either choose QuickJs or V8 for the underlying JavaScript engine.
 QuickJs is smaller and bundled, V8 is faster